 Use the Berkshire Hathaway Wealth Model in Your Life

-One of the least understood secrets behind the success of Berkshire Hathaway and its rise from an $8 stock in the 1960’s to more than $118,000 per share today, is that Warren Buffett focuses on two value “buckets” as he put it in a shareholder letter.
-The first bucket consists of the operating businesses in which the company holds a controlling stake and the second of marketable securities such as stocks, bonds, mutual funds, et cetera, most of which are held by the insurance subsidiaries such as GEICO, General Re, or National Indemnity, just to name a few.
+One of the least understood secrets behind the success of Berkshire Hathaway and its rise from an $8 stock in the 1960’s to nearly $300,000 per share in 2019, is that Warren Buffett focuses on two value “buckets” as he put it in a shareholder letter.
+The first bucket consists of the operating businesses in which the company holds a controlling stake.
+The second are marketable securities such as stocks, bonds, mutual funds, et cetera, most of which are held by the insurance subsidiaries such as GEICO, Gen Re, or National Indemnity, just to name a few.

 How Does Berkshire Hathaway Work?